Tuttotorna/OMNIA/README.md

 OMNIA is not a cognition system and not an autonomous decision-maker.

----

 Canonical pipeline

-input
--> optional framing normalization
--> structural lenses
--> omega / sei / iri / drift
--> limit check
+input -> optional framing normalization -> structural lenses -> omega / sei / iri / drift -> limit check -> gate status -> bounded operational report
--> gate decision
--> report

 This is the canonical v1 pipeline.

----

 Core outputs